-Part of the Hercules Family
+Hercules Constellation Family

-Hydra also belongs to the Hercules family of constellations, the largest family group with 19 constellations consisting of Aquila, Ara, Centaurus, Corona Australis, Corvus, Crater, Crux, Cygnus, Hercules, Lupus, Lyra, Ophiuchus, Sagitta, Scutum, Sextans, Serpens, Triangulum Australe and Vulpecula.
+Hydra belongs to the Hercules family of constellations, the largest family group consisting of 19 constellations, namely Aquila, Ara, Centaurus, Corona Australis, Corvus, Crater, Crux, Cygnus, Hercules, Lupus, Lyra, Ophiuchus, Sagitta, Scutum, Sextans, Serpens, Triangulum Australe and Vulpecula.

-– HD 122430, is a the only star with a confirmed planet in Hydra that is visible without optical aid, and then only when seeing conditions are exceptionally good.
-It is an orange giant classified as K2III, that shines at an apparent visual magnitude of 5.47, and is located about 440 light years away from Earth.
+– HD 122430 is the only star with a confirmed planet in Hydra that is visible without optical aid, and then only when seeing conditions are exceptionally good.
+It is an orange giant (K2III) located about 440 light years from Earth that shines with an apparent visual magnitude of 5.47.
 The planet orbiting the star is about four times larger than Jupiter, and has an orbital period of 345 days, which places it at about the same distance from its parent star as Earth is from the Sun.

 – Gliese 433, only 30 light years away, falls way below naked eye visibility with a luminosity of 9.81, and although it is on the main sequence, it is a cool red star with a M1V classification.
 It has a confirmed planet 5.3 times the size of Earth, orbiting it at a distance of only 5.4 million miles, which equates to 0.05809212096282 AU.